 Sibelius Junior Academy

 The Junior Academy is a platform for future professionals of music.
-You can apply to study classical music, jazz or folk music.
+You can apply to study classical, jazz, folk or global music.

 Why study here?

-The Junior Academy is a national programme, which prepares young music students for studies in a higher education institution.
-It functions as a part of the University of the Arts Helsinki’s Sibelius Academy, in which teaching, artistic activity, and research form an interactive university-level learning environment.
+The Junior Academy is a national programme, which prepares talented and motivated young music students for studies in a higher education institution.
+It operates as a part of Uniarts Helsinki’s Sibelius Academy, where teaching, artistic activities and research form an interactive university-level learning environment.
 The goal of the Junior Academy is to introduce musically gifted children and teenagers to a high-level music community at a young age.

 About the studies